SustainRT Citation for Wellness in the Workplace

 Call For Nominations

-The call for nominations will go out in November and the citation is presented to the winning library each year at the Annual ALA Conference.
-To acknowledge the fact that library staff are our greatest asset in building and supporting sustainable libraries and communities, the ALA Sustainability Roundtable (SustainRT) is recognizing libraries that go above and beyond in meeting the wellness needs of their staff.
-All ALA members are invited to nominate any library who has made efforts to meet the needs of their staff in the areas of continuing education, wellness, positive work environment, unions, salaries, gender equity, pay equity initiatives, and other activities designed to improve the salaries and status of librarians and other library workers.
+ALA members are invited to nominate any library that has made efforts to meet the needs of their staff in the areas of continuing education, wellness, positive work environment, unions, salaries, gender equity, pay equity initiatives, and other activities designed to improve the salaries and status of librarians and other library workers.

-2022 Winner: Queens Public Library Health and Safety Department
+2022 Queens Public Library Health and Safety Department

-SustainRT has awarded the 2022 Citation for Wellness in the Workplace to the Health and Safety Department at Queens Public Library for their commitment to promoting the physical and mental well-being of their library workers.
-Their program was designed to increase employee’s health awareness and focus on prevention of disease to sustain a healthier workforce.
+The Health and Safety Department at Queens Public Library has won the 2022 Citation for Wellness in the Workplace for their commitment to promoting the physical and mental well-being of their library workers.
+Their program was designed to increase employees’ health awareness and focus on prevention of disease to sustain a healthier workforce.
 By adding expertise from medical, health, and social care professionals to their staff, the department expanded programs with a focus on promoting mental health and wellness.

-The Westerville Public Library is the winner of the 2021 SustainRT Citation for Wellness in the Workplace in recognition of the great strides the library has made in pay equity for their library workers.
+The Westerville Public Library has won the 2021 SustainRT Citation for Wellness in the Workplace in recognition of the great strides the library has made in pay equity for their library workers.
 In autumn 2020, the library board passed a new pay range scale that resulted in a 34.80% increase for the lowest pay ranges in the organization starting in the new fiscal year.
 This citation awards their progress towards meeting the needs of staff and promoting wellness through a commitment to pay equity for library workers.
-The citation helps promote the work done by leaders and provide examples of what can be done to foster staff wellness.
+The citation helps promote the work done by leaders and provides examples of what can be done to foster staff wellness.